machinecoin-project/machinecoin-core/doc/init.md

-Sample init scripts and service configuration for machinecoind
+﻿Sample init scripts and service configuration for machinecoind
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC